-6.5.
-Flags
+6.5 Flags

-• When flying two flags, the position of honor is on the right
+When flying two flags, the position of honor is on the right

-(From the perspective of the flag itself facing its intended audience) When flying national flags, the position of honor is on the right.
+(From the perspective of the flag itself facing its intended audience)

+When flying national flags, the position of honor is on the right.
 The host country's flag occupies the rightmost position of honor, with other nations' flags to its left.
-Therefore, when flying the national flags of the Republic of China (Taiwan) and a host country at the same time, the host's flag should be on the right (see figures 31 and 32).
+Therefore, when overseas flying the national flags of the Republic of China and a host country at the same time, the host's flag should be on the right (see figures 52-53).

-- When flying the flag of the R.O.C.
-(Taiwan) next to non-national flags in Taiwan, the R.O.C.
-(Taiwan) flag should be in the middle, with its flagpole slightly higher and its size slightly larger (see figure 33). - When flying multiple national flags at the same time, the flags should be the same size and height to show equality. - When flying more than 10 national flags together, they should be arranged in alphabetical order according to the first letter of each country's English or French name.
+• When in Taiwan flying the flag of the Republic of China next to non-national flags, the Republic of China flag should be in the middle, with its flagpole slightly higher and its size slightly larger (see figure 54).

+- When flying multiple national flags at the same time, the flags should be the same size and height to show equality. - When flying more than 10 national flags together, they should be arranged in alphabetical order according to the first letter of each country's English or French name.
 The national flag of the host country, however, should still occupy the position of honor to the right of all the other flags, which would appear to an observer facing the flags as the leftmost position. - When flying fewer than 10 national flags side by side, with an even number of flags, the host country's national flag should occupy the right of the middle two positions, and the other countries' flags should be arranged in alphabetical order alternately to the right and left of the center.
-If there are an odd number of flags, the host's national flag should be positioned in the middle (see figure 34).
+If there are an odd number of flags, the host's national flag should be positioned in the middle (see figure 55).

-Figure 31: In Taiwan, the R.O.C.
-(Taiwan) national flag flies on the right.
+In the Republic of China (Taiwan), the ROC national flag flies on the right.

-Figure 32: In a foreign country, the R.O.C.
-(Taiwan) national flag stands on the left.
+In a foreign country, the ROC national flag stands on the left.

-Figure 33: If a national flag is flown next to non-national flags, the national flag should be in the middle, higher than the other flags.
+If a national flag is flown next to non-national flags, the national flag should be in the middle, higher than the other flags.

-Figure 34: When flying fewer than 10 national flags side by side, and there are an even number of flags, the flag of the host country should be flown on the right of the two middle positions.
+When flying fewer than 10 national flags side by side, and there are an even number of flags, the flag of the host country should be flown on the right of the two middle positions.

-6.6.
-Seating arrangements for meetings
+6.6 Seating Arrangements for Meetings

-Small meeting with participants from another agency
+Small meeting with participants from another agency:

-Small internal meeting
+• Small internal meeting:

-Large conference (stage seating)
+• Large conference (stage seating):

-The seat of honor is in the middle, with the other guests seated alternately to the right and left in descending order of status.
+The seat of honor is in the middle, with the other guests seated alternately to the right and left in descending order of privilege.

-Large conference (main seating)
+• Large conference (main seating):

-The front seat immediately to the right of the central corridor is the seat of honor, with the next-most important seat to the left, and so on.
+The front seat immediately to the right of the central corridor is the seat of honor, with the next most important seat to the left, and so on.